pang0620/Rock-Paper-Scissors/README.md

 !!! and your ID (for IP address) !!!

-!!! cannot configure now (only at codes) !!! coming soon
+!!! cannot configure now (only at codes) !!! coming soon - recieve opponent's IP via TCP/IP, and set my streaming IP & ID at GUI

 !!! for run, mjpg-streamer shoulda be running already !!!